What is Dredging – History, Importance And Effects

 Air-lift dredgers: This dredger uses high-pressure air jets instead of water jets for material flow at the mouth of the suction pipe.

-Bed leveller: This type is used to level the bed surface, which has recently been dredged.
-It consists of a long flat blade or heavy bar connected to a tugboat at the end, and when it is pulled, it will level the surface on the dredged surface over short distances.
+Bed leveller: This type is used to level the recently dredged bed surface.
+It consists of a long flat blade or heavy bar connected to a tugboat at the end, and when it is pulled, it will level the dredged surface over short distances.

-A hopper dredge is a ship that sucks up the sediment slurry and holds that slurry in the ship (hopper) until it gets to its destination.
+A hopper dredge: This ship sucks up the sediment slurry and holds that slurry in the ship (hopper) until it gets to its destination.
 A pipeline dredge sucks up the sediment slurry and pumps it through a pipeline directly to its destination.

 Related Read: Different Types of Dredgers Used in the Maritime Industry